New Life Church (Colorado Springs, Colorado): History

+The Student Center which was dedicated in 2003 and is used for various ministry gatherings including the Junior High Sunday Service.

+The current main sanctuary (referred to as the Living Room) seats 8,000 and was dedicated in 2005.

+In August 2007, Brady Boyd became senior pastor.

+According to a church census released in 2023, it claimed a weekly attendance of 15,000 people and eight campuses throughout the Colorado Springs area.

+In June 2025, Brady Boyd resigned as senior pastor after church elders decided that he had misled the church concerning his knowledge of Robert Morris’s child abuse.

 Ted Haggard scandals and resignation

 On November 2, 2006, Haggard was accused of paying a male escort for sex for three years and of also using methamphetamine.
 Later the same day, Haggard voluntarily stepped down as pastor so "the overseer process can be allowed to proceed with integrity", and that he would be seeking "spiritual advice and guidance".
 Two days later, New Life Church's Board of Overseers announced that they had decided to permanently dismiss Haggard from his role.

 In January 2009, new allegations emerged that Haggard, while pastor at New Life, had an inappropriate relationship with a former attendee.
-Haggard's successor, Brady Boyd, said the church reached a six figure settlement with the man, who was in his early 20s at the time.
+Haggard's successor, Brady Boyd, said the church reached a six-figure settlement with the man, who was in his early 20s at the time.
 According to a News Channel 13 report, the man said the contact was "not consensual".

 Shooting

-On December 9, 2007, Matthew Murray, age 24, opened fire in the New Life Church, striking five people and killing two, sisters Rachel and Stephanie Works; their father David Works was one of the individuals injured.
+On December 9, 2007, Matthew Murray, age 24, opened fire in the New Life Church, hitting five people and killing two, sisters Rachel and Stephanie Works; their father David Works was one of the individuals injured.
 Jeanne Assam, a church security volunteer, shot and wounded the gunman who then killed himself.
-Several hours prior, the same gunman opened fire at a Youth With A Mission training center in Arvada, Colorado, striking four people and killing two.
+Several hours prior, the same gunman opened fire at a Youth With A Mission training center in Arvada, Colorado, hitting four people and killing two.
 He was formerly a missionary-in-training with Youth With A Mission and was from a devout Christian family.
 Police found a letter from the shooter addressed "To God".